browserengineering/book/book/embeds.md

 On the JavaScript side, the most interesting bit is what to do with the id returned from Python.
-What it will do is to find the "`window_<id>`" object, which we can obtain via the `eval` JavaScript function.^[If you don't know about it, does the same thing as the DukPy `evaljs` method.]
+What it will do is to find the "`window_<id>`" object, which we can obtain via the `eval` JavaScript function.^[If you don't know about `eval`,, it does the same thing as the DukPy `evaljs` method.]
 And if the eval throws a "variable not defined" exception, that means the window object is not defined, which can only be the case if the parent is cross-origin to the current window.
 In that case, return a fresh `Window` object with the fake id `-1`.^[Which is also correct, because cross-oriign frames can't access each others' variables.
 However, in a real browser this `Window` object is not